Indian online tutoring platform Vedantu raises $100 million – TechCrunch

 But the quality of education and its affordability are two major challenges that millions of students, especially those living in smaller cities and towns, have to confront.
 An offline coaching centre can have as many as 100 students sitting in the room, with most not getting a chance to engage with the teacher.
 But for some, it also means there aren’t many teachers left to teach them.

-Since Vedantu operates virtual classes, it has been able to accommodate more students in a session.
-A paid session may have as many as 600 students while the free lessons could have 2,000, said Krishna, who is a teacher himself.
+Because Vedantu operates virtual classes, it has been able to accommodate more students in a session.
+A paid session may have as many as 600 students, while the free lessons could have 2,000, said Krishna, who is a teacher himself.
 Until early 2014, he also ran Lakshya Institute, which helped students prepare for undergraduate-level courses, before selling a majority stake to Mumbai-based K-12 tutoring and test preparation firm MT Educare.

 Running a tech platform has also enabled Vedantu to offer its subscription service at a more affordable price than a typical offline coaching equivalent that can cost users anything between a few hundred dollars to a few thousand.
 To ensure that students are paying attention and identify their weaknesses, Vedantu says it has built a patented system called WAVE that evaluates about 70 parameters, including whether the student is looking at the screen.
-More than 90 percent of its students engage with the session, said Krishna, who added that the startup was working on a new iteration of WAVE.
+More than 90% of its students engage with the session, said Krishna, who added that the startup was working on a new iteration of WAVE.

 The fundraise by Vedantu comes as investors rush to secure deals with edtech startups in India and major giants look for merger and acquisition opportunities with younger firms.
 Byju’s, which is now valued at $10.5 billion, raised an undisclosed amount from Mary Meeker’s Bond last month.
 Unacademy, which raised $110 million from General Atlantic, Sequoia Capital India and Facebook early this year, is in talks with investors to finance its new round.